It's 2017, I'm a full-time college student working to obtain my B.S.B.A. and like any college student, I'm anxious AF.

 This isn't a blog post about my work journey - so if you want to read more about that, check out my previous blog post on why I quit my 9 to 5 and where it brought me.

-But now I'm living in my apartment with my best friend, working part-time while dedicating the rest of my time to growing The Cozy Tangerine.
-The Cozy Tangerine has fulfilled over 120 orders in 2021 alone (taking into consideration the months where I wasn't able to focus on my business at all due to working full-time).
+But now I'm working part-time while dedicating the rest of my time to growing The Cozy Tangerine.
+As of September 19th, 2023, The Cozy Tangerine has fulfilled 3,471 orders.

 I have so many big plans for The Cozy Tangerine, and I hope (if you're not already), that you'll follow along and support me on my journey!